-1. URLs with multiple redirects: Does your landing page URL have more than one redirect?
+1. URLs with multiple redirects (display creatives with image assets only): Does your landing page URL have more than one redirect?
 If so, you must add the suffix manually.
 Campaign Manager will not add the URL in your campaign properties.
 Instead, you must manually add the suffix you need in your ad or creative properties.
 See below for stepsAdd a suffix to a URL with multiple redirects

 Option A. Manually add the landing page URL and the suffix in the ad or creative properties.